 - Go to the Make the Connection website to hear stories from Veterans about their recovery from MST and find more resources and support.

 Go to the Make the Connection website

-- If you're a current service member, please consider visiting the Department of Defense (DoD) Safe Helpline website, a crisis support service for members of the DOD community affected by sexual assault.
-When you contact the Safe Helpline, you don't have to give your name and can remain anonymous.
-You can get 1-on-1 advice, support, and information 24/7—by phone, text, or online chat.
+- If you're a current service member, please consider visiting the Department of Defense Safe Helpline website.
+It's a crisis support service for members of the DOD community affected by sexual assault.
+The Safe Helpline does not require a name and offers 1-on-1 advice, support and information 24/7 by phone, text or online chat.
 You can also connect with a sexual assault response coordinator near your base or installation.